 their reading prepared.
 They should read from the Lectionary rather than from xerox copies.

 The use of altar servers is optional.
 One or more altar servers may be present to serve the ceremony or the nuptial mass.
 You may select relatives or friends to fill this role if they are experienced.

 For a Nuptial Mass two Eucharistic ministers are needed for the distribution of the cup.
 These must be practicing Catholics in good standing, preferably with experience in this ministry in their local parish.
 The bride and groom may also be Eucharistic ministers.
 These ministers are delegated by the priest celebrating the Nuptial Mass for this specific occasion.

 Ring Bearers and Flower Girls

 Both ring bearers and flower girls, though optional, can be used in the wedding ceremony.
-There role is ceremonial.
+Their roles are ceremonial.
 It is wise not to use children under four years of age for these roles.
 Flower petals may not be dropped during the procession.
 It is also ill advised to have the ring bearer carry the actual rings to be used during the ceremony.

 decorations, etiquette & more

 The altar is sacred.
 No candles, flowers or anything else should ever be placed on it.

 Decorations regularly adorn the church, the sanctuary, reredos and Gathering Space.
 These decorations are never to be moved or rearranged to accommodate a wedding.
 Furniture, chairs, and floral displays are not to be moved.
 Plan your wedding colors to complement those already present in the church.
 As a general guide to monthly theme colors: